Welcome

 SQE2 Syllabus

 For SQE2, you are required to understand file review and issue identification from a practical standpoint.
-You must be able to analyse client files, extract client objectives, recognise the impact of commercial context, and identify key legal and factual issues.
-In your revision, focus on:
+You must be able to analyse client files, extract client objectives, recognise the impact of commercial context, and identify key legal and factual issues, with a focus on the following syllabus points:

 Test Your Knowledge